ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0.md

 ### Renamed templates and parameters

-Templates and parameters used by the Back Office have been renamed for consistency.
+Templates and parameters used by the back office have been renamed for consistency.
 For A full list of changes, see [Backwards compatibility doc](https://doc.ibexa.co/en/latest/releases/ez_platform_v3.0_deprecations).

 ### HTTP Cache